Am I addicted to alcohol

 Depending on the nature and severity of your dependence on alcohol, your ideal course of treatment may involve one or more of the following:

-• Detoxification: Commonly referred to as detox, detoxification is short-term program that can help you get through alcohol withdrawal safely and with minimal distress.
-When you enter a detox program, you will be under the care of experienced professionals who can provide both medical and therapeutic support.
+• Detoxification: Commonly called detox, this short-term program helps you safely manage alcohol withdrawal with minimal distress.
+Experienced professionals provide both medical and therapeutic support.

 • Outpatient treatment: Outpatient programs usually include several types of therapy, but they don’t have a residential requirement.
 When treatment is not in session, you can return home or to an alternative supported residence.
-Depending on your needs and goals, you may step down to the outpatient level to get additional support after completing inpatient rehab, or you may enter treatment directly at the outpatient level.
+Depending on your needs and goals, you might transition to outpatient care after inpatient rehab or start treatment directly at the outpatient level.

 • Support groups: Maintaining recovery from alcohol addiction is a lifelong effort.
 During treatment, you can discover the value of shared support within the recovery community.
 You can also learn how to develop an effective personal support network.
-This may include participating in 12-Step meetings, attending SMART Recovery events, or engaging with other efforts that can help you protect your sobriety.
+This may involve joining 12-Step meetings, attending SMART Recovery events, or engaging in other activities to support your sobriety.

 Begin Treatment for Alcohol Addiction in Southern California